What to Do if Your Dog Has Conjunctivitis? A Guide on Canine Pink Eye

 Bacterial Conjunctivitis

 Antibiotic eye drops and ointments are the commonly used medications for bacterial conjunctivitis.
-Oral antibiotics can be used if the infection has spread or doesn’t respond to topical treatments.
+Severe bacterial infections may require oral medications.
 Treatment generally lasts 5 to 7 days.

 Viral Conjunctivitis